clach04/pebble_watchface_framework/README.md

 ------------

   1. Copy (or clone) into your project
-  2. Create you own uuid (in CloudPebble generate one with a single button push under settings) - see appinfo.json
+  2. Create a new uuid (in CloudPebble generate one with a single button push under settings) - see appinfo.json
   3. Compile and run!

 Then start adding options and resources.
 By default the empty framework will: